MichaelCurrin/learn-to-code/Tutorials/monitor_cron_mails.md

 Click _Add Other Account..._

-Then select "Unix Mailspool".
-Based on this article - https://askubuntu.com/questions/192572/how-do-i-read-local-email-in-thunderbird
+Then select "Unix Mailspool", according to this post. https://askubuntu.com/questions/192572/how-do-i-read-local-email-in-thunderbird

 Enter name as you wish to be displayed.